 Last but not least, take a deeper look at the system you are considering for signs of flexibility.
 Many software solutions in the market that are also used by other industries may seem very attractive due to their popularity and time to productionize, but their flexibility quotient is next to zero when it comes to configuring the system to your needs.
 These solutions can perform basic T&E data capture and to some extent payments too, but their expense allocation and approval functions have severe limitations and may not always meet your future needs.

 Although there are certainly other factors that will impact a firm’s decision, these are some of the most frequent that hedge fund and private equity managers consider when selecting an expense allocation solution.
-To learn more about how IVP Expense Manager can help, please visit www.ivp.in/portfolio/ivp-expense-manager/ or contact us at email@example.com.
+To learn more about how IVP Expense Manager can help, please visit IVP EXPENSE MANAGER or contact us at firstname.lastname@example.org.